 The gully takes you onto a striking plateau that is variously called “the Ballfield,” “the Football Field,” or “the Baseball Field.”
 It’s about one mile square, all above treeline and gently sloping.
 A trail leads east across the Ballfield to its western margin, just south of Point 3995.
 From there you drop steeply on scree to Black Lake, nestled under the north face of O’Malley Peak, from which a path leads down to the Williwaw Lakes.
 At a steady pace, it takes about two hours to reach the lakes from Glen Alps.

 Alternatively, you can reach the same destination without traversing the Ballfield, using the Middle Fork Loop Trail from either Glen Alps or Prospect Heights to reach the Williwaw Lakes Trail and following it up to the lakes themselves.
-These options are mapped and described here.
-An superb alternative map of most of the route is found here.
+These options are mapped and described here

 They are pleasant hikes but, due to greater mileage, muddy footing, and an undulating route, they take more time and about the same effort as going “over the top” via the Ballfield.
 They do benefit from some sheltering terrain, and so will be the better choice on windy days.